 OTHER FOUR LILLY FINALISTS RECEIVE DCF SCHOLARSHIP

-The four remaining LECSP finalists are recognized as 2023 Dearborn Community Foundation Scholarship recipients.
+The four remaining LECSP finalists are recognized as 2024 Dearborn Community Foundation Scholarship recipients.
 Each student receives a $1,000 scholarship paid directly to the student’s school.
 The scholarship is renewable for up to four years of secondary education at the college or university of the student’s choice.
-The Foundation is pleased to award the 2023 DCF scholarships to: Caitlyn Dick, East Central High School; Hailey Abdon, Lawrenceburg High School; Abigail Williams, LHS; and Kiersten Dixon, South Dearborn High School.
+The Foundation is pleased to award the 2024 DCF scholarships to: Nattalie Florence, East Central High School; Maegan Galey, Lawrenceburg High School; Mary Hallgarth, South Dearborn High School; and Zavyn Slayback, LHS.

 Lilly Endowment Inc. is an Indianapolis-based private philanthropic foundation created in 1937 by J.K.
 Lilly Sr. and his sons Eli and J.K.
 Jr. through gifts of stock in their pharmaceutical business, Eli Lilly and Company.
 Although the gifts of stock remain a financial bedrock of the Endowment, it is a separate entity from the company, with a distinct governing board, staff and location.
 In keeping with the founders’ wishes, the Endowment supports the causes of community development, education and religion.
 The Endowment funds significant programs throughout the United States, especially in the field of religion.
 However, it maintains a special commitment to its founders’ hometown, Indianapolis, and home state, Indiana.